aarongustafson/web-component-starter/SETUP.md

 ## 6. Update Documentation

+- The README.md will be generated from README.tpl during setup
-- Update `README.md` with your component's API documentation
+- Update the generated README.md with your component's API documentation
 - Update `custom-elements.json` with accurate metadata
 - Create examples in `demo/index.html`